Table of Contents

 Simply click on the sliders or boxes of the columns that should be hidden or read-only for the users.

-You can recognize write-protected columns by the fact that they are highlighted in grey in the table and marked with a lock symbol.
+You can recognize read-only columns by the fact that they are highlighted in grey in the table and marked with a lock symbol.

 Link column settings